Iron Bacteria

 Well Chlorination Procedure:

-2. You should smell the chlorine coming out of the hose fairly strongly.
+- When you are able to smell chlorine coming out of the hose fairly strongly, turn off the hose.